Nursery

 We also carefully monitor each child’s progress through half-termly assessments using our bespoke progression document.
 This has been thoughtfully created using Lancashire’s EYFS Progression of Skills, alongside Development Matters and Birth to 5 Matters.
 The document breaks learning down into small, manageable steps across all areas, allowing Key Workers to have a clear understanding of each child’s development.
 This ensures we are always aware of their achievements and are able to plan the next steps in their learning with confidence and care.

 Our learning environment focuses on aspects of the 'Curiosity Approach' The curiosity approach aims to give children back their freedom by igniting their natural curiosity and imagination.
 When adopting this teaching method, children are able to think for themselves, make their own choices, and direct their own learning.
-We use every day 'real' and natural resources, creating calm & tranquil plays spaces, moving away from bright colours & plastic toys.
+We use every day 'real' and natural resources, creating calm & tranquil plays spaces.

 'The Curiosity Approach aims to create ‘thinkers & doers’ by putting the child at the centre of their own development and education.
 Modern toys and technology are removed from the learning environment and replaced with everyday items to encourage children’s natural curiosity and eagerness to explore and create.